-- (a) External advertising: Not more than two external advertisements (excluding the roof signs) may be carried on any vehicle, confined to the side panels and must comply with the Advertising Standards Authority code of advertising. - Although minor blemishes should not constitute a failure, the following general criteria should be followed: - (b) Rust: Any vehicle presented should be free from any significant areas of visible rusting and any vehicle with visible rust patches should be failed. - (c) Dents: Any vehicle with dents on one or more panels where such dents are more than 5cm in diameter/length should be failed. - (d) Scratches: Any vehicle with un-repaired scratches down to bare metal on three or more panels, of 5cm in length, or a single scratch of more than 20cms in length, should be failed. - (e) Paintwork: All panels on all vehicles shall be painted in manufacturer's colour; panels with unmatched colours or in primer should be deemed as failures. - (f) Seats: In conventional vehicles where it is intended that the licence be for four passengers, the rear seat must be at least 1220mm (48 inches) in width.
+- (a) External advertising: Not more than two external advertisements (excluding the roof signs) may be carried on any vehicle, confined to the side panels and must comply with the Advertising Standards Authority code of advertising.
+Although minor blemishes should not constitute a failure, the following general criteria should be followed: - (b) Rust: Any vehicle presented should be free from any significant areas of visible rusting and any vehicle with visible rust patches should be failed. - (c) Dents: Any vehicle with dents on one or more panels where such dents are more than 5cm in diameter/length should be failed. - (d) Scratches: Any vehicle with un-repaired scratches down to bare metal on three or more panels, of 5cm in length, or a single scratch of more than 20cms in length, should be failed. - (e) Paintwork: All panels on all vehicles shall be painted in manufacturer's colour; panels with unmatched colours or in primer should be deemed as failures. - (f) Seats: In conventional vehicles where it is intended that the licence be for four passengers, the rear seat must be at least 1220mm (48 inches) in width.
 All seats shall have a minimum of 410mm (16 inches) per person and in respect of seating comply with the Road Vehicle (Registration and Licensing) Regulations 2002.
 All seats, including the driver's, must be free from repaired cuts, tears or cigarette burns, except of a very minor nature.
 Any repairs must have been carried out in a professional and neat manner.
 All seats must be kept clean and tidy and free from all extraneous matter. - (g) Carpets/floor covering: all carpets and floor covering shall be complete and free from cuts, tears, staining and soiling. - (h) Headlining and other trim: All interior trim, including headlining shall be clean, complete, properly fitted and free from cuts, tears or soiling.

 - (i) Boot/luggage compartment: This should be empty, except for spare wheel, essential tools and first aid kit, (to comply with Health and Safety and First Aid Regulations.
 The compartment should be clean and any covering free from major cuts, tears or other damage or staining. - (j) Interior: The interior must be kept clean, tidy and free of any water penetration or litter or other rubbish. - (k) Vehicle emissions: The vehicle must comply with the Motor Vehicle (Emission Test) Regulations. - (I) All glazing: All vehicles will be tested with a light meter.
 Any vehicle with a reading lower than the following will not be licensed.
 Front Windscreen 75%, Front Side Windows 70%, All other Windows 30%.
-The lower the number, the darker the tint. - (m) Colour: All approved vehicles must be painted their original colour. - (n) Mirrors: Either two wing mirrors or two door mirrors must be fitted, one on each side of the vehicle, so as to afford the driver adequate vision to the rear.
+The lower the number, the darker the tint.
+There may be exemptions to allow factory fitted tinted windows in exceptional circumstances for example vehicles working under an applied exemption whereby the vehicle is used for Corporate, executive or Chauffer hire service'.
+All vehicles that are used for schools contracts must not be fitted with tinted windows which are darker than required standards.
+Vehicles that are found to have such tints will be removed from service immediately and the tints must be replaced with more appropriate glazing at the cost to owner of the vehicle. - (m) Colour: All approved vehicles must be painted their original colour. - (n) Mirrors: Either two wing mirrors or two door mirrors must be fitted, one on each side of the vehicle, so as to afford the driver adequate vision to the rear.
 Additional mirrors may be fitted, but not in such a position s to obstruct the driver's clear view of the two mirrors required by this condition.